bertelschmitt/multistreamYOLO/MultiDetect.md

 New commands can be implemented in code.

 ## Configuration and initialization
 **DO NOT CHANGE OPTIONS IN CODE** – it would break the logic.
-MultiDetect.py is configured with an extensive configuration file, MultiDetect.conf.
+MultiDetect.py is configured with an extensive configuration file, **MultiDetect.conf**.
 If you run MultiDetect.py without the MultiDetect.conf file, it will try starting with limited defaults

 The MultiDetect.conf file has the following sections: